 When it comes to treating eating disorders, shame is a topic that comes up regularly in the therapy room.
-It plays an active role in so many people’s eating disorders because it is such an ‘intensely painful feeling’, and there is a basic instinct to run away from the shame and avoid it at all costs.
-Many people with eating disorders use their behaviors, such as over-eating, purging, restricting, or exercising, to rid themselves from the shame.
+It plays an active role in so many people’s eating disorders because it is such an ‘intensely painful feeling’, and there is a basic instinct to run away from it and avoid it at all costs.
+Many people with eating disorders use their behaviors, such as over-eating, purging, restricting, or exercising, in an attempt to escape it.
 The thing is, it’s not very effective in the long run, especially if you are working at recovery.

 Okay, so shame plays a role in my eating disorder...now what?

 The first thing to do is notice when you are experiencing shame and being able to say to yourself, “I am feeling shameful right now.”
 I understand that’s a lot easier said than done, especially if you’ve been avoiding shame at all costs for the last few years.

 Focus on the here and now.
 Use mindfulness tools, such as these here which are adapted from Marsha Linehan’s DBT Skills Training Manual.
 Using mindfulness will allow you to be aware when the icky shame feeling starts.

 Don't make it more or less than it is.
 Sometimes we have a tendency to over-inflate or undervalue our emotions.
 Don’t do this.
 Imagine yourself surfing on the ocean and shame is the wave.
 It’ll start small and then grow bigger to its full height, but eventually, like all waves, it’ll crest and break.
 Be the surfer on this wave, and ride out the shame exactly as it is.

 Sure, in the short term using behaviors is helpful, because it diminishes the ick you may experience with shame.
 But if your long term goal is to get rid of this eating disorder, using behaviors now could lead to more shame later.